 Toothbrush and Toothpaste

 Again, you want to begin gently brushing as early as possible to get your pup used to having your fingers in their mouth.
 A dental kit is great because it has the toothbrush and finger brush included.

 Related Post: How to brush your dog's teeth

 Lots of them.
 Puppies are pooping machines!
-I'm a fan of the Earth Rated Bags.
+I'm a fan of Earth Rated bags.

 You don't necessarily need a bed right now.
 The crate with a nice pad or blanket on the inside should suffice.
 If you think your puppy won't chew it to shreds, then a bed can be a nice addition to the crate.
 I wouldn't spend a ton of money on one though, just in case he decides to make it his next meal!